Measurement dependence in a Bell inequality arising from the dynamics of hidden variables: A toy model

-If there were information on the probabilities of adopting each black square prior to measurement, then we would reasonably deduce from the dynamics that these would accumulate to provide a probability $P_{++}$ of an outcome $A=B=+1$ associated with system arrival at the $(\lambda_{1}^{+},\lambda_{2}^{+})$ target.
+The probabilities of adopting each black square prior to measurement would accumulate under the dynamics to generate a probability $P_{++}$ of an outcome $A=B=+1$ associated with arrival of the system at the $(\lambda_{1}^{+},\lambda_{2}^{+})$ target, post-measurement.
 The suffixes in this probability correspond to the superscripts on the target coordinates.
-However, we instead wish to deduce the probabilities of having started out on a black square conditioned on information about the type of measurement performed and its outcome.
-Given that the probability of arrival at $(\lambda_{1}^{+},\lambda_{2}^{+})$ after measurement is $P_{++}$, we need to distribute this probability appropriately over the basin of attraction of that target at earlier times, in accordance with the measurement dynamics.
-The probability distribution in the past is conditioned on \emph{future} information: this is the measurement dependence under consideration.
+Conversely, if we wish to deduce the probabilities of having started out on a black square conditioned on information about which measurement is performed and its outcome, then we need to distribute the probability $P_{++}$ of arrival at $(\lambda_{1}^{+},\lambda_{2}^{+})$ after measurement over the basin of attraction of that target at earlier times, again in accordance with the measurement dynamics.

-We can now see how such conditioned probabilities would change if the measurement concerned a different property, represented in the toy model as attraction towards a different set of targets.
-Consider the shifted targets represented by the green crosses in Figure \ref{fig:hinterland}(b).
-The basins of attraction under the measurement dynamics would, in general, form a different pattern for these targets.
-There are therefore revised probabilities of adoption of configurations prior to measurement when conditioned on a measurement process defined by the green crosses.
-This is compounded if we consider sets of probabilities of arrival $P_{\pm\pm}$ (outcome probabilities) at the green and red targets that differ from one another.
+We can now see how such conditioned probabilities depend on the measurement concerned, represented in the toy model as attraction towards a different set of targets.
+Consider targets represented by the green crosses in Figure \ref{fig:hinterland}(b).
+The basins of attraction under the measurement dynamics might form a different pattern for these targets.
+There would be different probabilities of adoption of configurations prior to measurement when conditioned on a measurement defined by the green crosses.
+This is compounded if we consider probabilities of arrival $P_{\pm\pm}$ (probabilities associated with measurement outcomes) at the green and red targets that differ from one another.

-It is crucial for the emergence of measurement dependence in this toy model that the phase space should separate into a set of basins of attraction to each outcome target for each measurement situation.
-In real systems where the evolution is deterministic, outcomes are encoded in the coordinates describing the initial state and such a situation would be natural.
-For systems governed by effective stochastic dynamics arising from coupling to an uncertain environment, such encoding could persist to some degree depending on the situation.
+It is crucial for the emergence of measurement dependence in this toy model that the phase space should be separated into basins of attraction to each outcome target for each measurement situation.
+We shall investigate cases where this is not the case later on and find that there is then insufficient measurement dependence in the initial probability distributions to accommodate the asserted measurement outcomes.
+In systems where the evolution is deterministic, outcomes are encoded in the coordinates describing the initial state and basins of attraction would be natural.
+For systems governed by stochastic dynamics such encoding could persist to some degree depending on the situation.